Women's Fund of Portage County

 1501 Clark St Stevens Point, WI 54481

 Established in 1997, the Women's Fund of Portage County is administered by the Community Foundation of Central Wisconsin.
-It is a unique collaboration of three area foundations - the Community Foundation, Saint Michael's Foundation, and the Stevens Point Area YMCA Foundation - all of whom are committed to supporting programs that create opportunities for women and children through responsive philanthropy and community involvement.
+It is a unique collaboration of three area foundations - the Community Foundation, St. Michael's Foundation, and the Stevens Point Area YMCA Foundation - all of whom are committed to supporting programs that create opportunities for women and children through responsive philanthropy and community involvement.

 Early History of the Women's Fund of Portage County